 Before you start listing your jewelry, you will need to decide on the number of products you will be selling on eBay.
 Initially, we recommend you listing a smaller number of jewelry items as it is easier to manage.
-The listing process itself is quite simple, and if you are using existing e-commerce software such as Shopify, Bigcommerce, Magneto, Woocommerce etc, you can sync all of your jewelry products to eBay with a few clicks.
+The listing process itself is quite simple, and if you are using existing e-commerce software such as Shopify, Bigcommerce, Magneto, Woocommerce, etc., you can sync all of your jewelry products to eBay with a few clicks.
 Alternatively, you can bulk import a CSV file with your products directly into eBay.
 To find out more about creating a listing on eBay, check out eBay’s own comprehensive guide here.

 This is undoubtedly the most grueling and time-consuming part of the listing process.
 However, if done properly at the start, you will reap the benefits in the long run.
-It is possible to reuse the images you have uploaded to your website, however, you should review your images to make sure they fall within the eBay image guidelines. eBay is quite relaxed when it comes uploading product images.
+It is possible to reuse the images you have uploaded to your website, however, you should review your images to make sure they fall within the eBay image guidelines. eBay is quite relaxed when it comes to uploading product images.
 The minimum requirement is one of the following image formats – JPEG, PNG, GIF, TIFF, or BMP, 500 pixels on the longest side and under 7MB per image. eBay recommends 1600px on the longest side to optimize for mobile and a non-distracting white background for your products.
 You can find eBay’s full listing image guide here, and our guide to optimizing eBay images here.

 If you are new to jewelry photography, don’t worry as being experts in the field, we have written many jewelry photography how-to-guides to get you up and running.
-Jewelry photography is notoriously difficult because jewelry are very small with reflective properties as well as gemstones producing different colors under different lighting conditions.
+Jewelry photography is notoriously difficult because jewelry is very small with reflective properties as well as gemstones producing different colors under different lighting conditions.
 Jewelry photography is not so much about the camera and lens you use.
 90% of the quality in your images is determined by your lighting environment.
 Therefore, your photography setup must be specifically arranged to capture all the details while bringing the best out of your jewelry.
 It can be very tricky to create the perfect lighting environment for jewelry, and as such why jewelry photographers charge a premium for their photography service.

 eBay also offers 12 free images to be uploaded with every product.
 Use this to your advantage – the more quality images you have, the more confidence and trust you can convey.
 If you look at the top sellers on eBay, there is a common trend.
 That’s right, you can see that they utilize the 12 free images for their products.
 Therefore if you want to stand out from your competition, use more images.